Udayraj123/OMRChecker/README.md

 Alternatively you can also use `python3 main.py -i ./samples/sample1`.

-Each example in samples folder demonstrates different ways in which OMRChecker can be used.
+Each example in the samples folder demonstrates different ways in which OMRChecker can be used.

 ### Common Issues